Ammi (Queen Anne’s Lace) Growing Guide

 Read more

-Use sharp, clean scissors or garden shears to Cut stems at a 45-degree angle.
-This minimizes damage to the stems, reduces the risk of disease and increase the surface area for water absorption.
+Using sharp, clean scissors to cut stems at a 45-degree angle helps you minimize damage to the stems, reduce the risk of disease and increase the surface area for water absorption.

 Read more

-Cut to the desired length for your arrangements, usually leaving a few inches of foliage at the base.
-Place cut stems in clean water immediately after harvesting to keep the flowers hydrated.
+Note that you should leave a few inches of foliage at the base, then place cut stems in clean water immediately to keep the flowers hydrated.

 Read more